dev-rathore/cloud-cache/README.md

 4. **Page is live 🎉**

-   Check page running live at [http://localhost:5173](http://localhost:5173)
+   Check the page running live at [http://localhost:5173](http://localhost:5173)